 Think of it as the next step for people who've enjoyed a scavenger hunt or a treasure hunt and wished it had a real plot.
 Pick a theme, pick how long you want to be out, generate, and start — same product whether you're a local looking for a fresh date night, a bachelorette group on a long weekend, or a visitor between brunch at Brennan's and an evening on Frenchmen Street.

 Different parts of New Orleans lend themselves to different kinds of stories.
-The AI adapts — same product, different texture depending on where you set the starting pin.
+The system adapts — same product, different texture depending on where you set the starting pin.

 The most photographed neighborhood in America for good reason — ironwork balconies, hidden courtyards, Jackson Square, Pirate's Alley.
 Rich anchor points for mystery, urban-legend, spy, and historical themes.
 Voodoo and ghost-story material is a generation away from boilerplate here.